-- There are at most of possibilities where to attach the forward and backward links. - There are at most a possibilities to choose where to place key as - There are sold possibilities to choose the keys apart from a - There are $\pi^{(1)}$ possibilities to choose the cells.
+- There are at most of possibilities where to attach the forward and backward links. - There are at most -- possibilities to choose where to place key --- - There are of a possibilities to choose the keys apart from a - There are m^{1-1} possibilities to choose the cells.

-- There are at most s possibilities where to attach the forward and backward links. - There are at most s possibilities to choose where to place key x. - There are ms-1 possibilities to choose the keys apart from x. - There are $n^{s-1}$ possibilities to choose the cells.
+- There are at most s2 possibilities where to attach the forward and backward links. - There are at most s possibilities to choose where to place key x. - There are m^{s-1} possibilities to choose the keys apart from x. - There are n^{s-1} possibilities to choose the cells.

-- There are at most s possibilities where to attach the forward and backward links. - There are at most s possibilities to choose where to place key x. - There are ms-1 possibilities to choose the keys apart from x. - There are $n^{s-1}$ possibilities to choose the cells.
+- There are at most s2 possibilities where to attach the forward and backward links. - There are at most s possibilities to choose where to place key x. - There are m^{s-1} possibilities to choose the keys apart from x. - There are n^{s-1} possibilities to choose the cells.

-- There are at most s possibilities where to attach the forward and backward links. - There are at most s possibilities to choose where to place key x. - There are ms-1 possibilities to choose the keys apart from x. - ► There are ns-1 possibilities to choose the cells.
+- There are at most s2 possibilities where to attach the forward and backward links. - There are at most s possibilities to choose where to place key x. - There are m^{s-1} possibilities to choose the keys apart from x. - There are n^{s-1} possibilities to choose the cells.

-- There are at most s possibilities where to attach the forward and backward links. - There are at most s possibilities to choose where to place key x. - There are ms-1 possibilities to choose the keys apart from x. - There are $n^{s-1}$ possibilities to choose the cells.
+- There are at most s2 possibilities where to attach the forward and backward links. - There are at most s possibilities to choose where to place key x. - There are m^{s-1} possibilities to choose the keys apart from x. - There are n^{s-1} possibilities to choose the cells.